evpo/EncryptPad/deps/botan/doc/api_ref/python.rst

 .. highlight:: python

-.. py:module:: botan
+.. py:module:: botan3

 The Python binding is based on the `ffi` module of botan and the `ctypes` module of the Python standard library.

-Starting in 2.8, the class names were renamed to match Python standard conventions.
-However aliases are defined which allow older code to continue to work; the older names are mentioned as "previously X".
-These aliases will be removed in a future major release.
+The versioning of the Python module follows the major versioning of the C++ library.
+So for Botan 2, the module is named ``botan2`` while for Botan 3 it is ``botan3``.

 Versioning
 ----------------------------------------